 Appeal – formal request for reconsideration of a decision made about ACPE Certification by the Certification Commission or ACPE accreditation by the Accreditation Commission or formal challenge of a decision by a panel considering an alleged violation of professional ethics or educational standards, subject to the appeal criteria and processes set forth in the respective manuals.

 - An International Guest Supervisor is authorized to supervise students in ACPE accredited centers in the U.S. for a defined period of time.
-The ACPE Supervisor at that center has responsibility for ensuring that the International Guest Supervisor is abiding by ACPE accreditation standards and code of ethics and must co-sign all evaluations and submit the student unit reports.
+The ACPE Certified Educator at that center has responsibility for ensuring that the International Guest Supervisor is abiding by ACPE accreditation standards and code of ethics and must co-sign all evaluations and submit the student unit reports.

 Clinical Method of Learning – an educational model that uses data from the actual practice of ministry as the content for reflection.